atlas-brownie/WCST-UI/README.md

 npm start
 ```

-At this point you should have a browser open, with the developer portal loaded.
+At this point you should have a browser open to http://localhost:3000, with the developer portal loaded.
 If you make changes to the
 code, your browser should auto-reload the page.

 To learn how to make meaningful changes to the portal, please review the [Development Guide](docs/development.md).